ExpressLRS/Docs/docs/hardware/backpack/hdzero-goggles.md

 ## Flashing the HDZero Goggles Backpack:

-After building the VRx firmware, copy the following 4 files into a folder named `ELRS` on the root of the SD card:
+After building the VRX firmware, copy the following 4 files into a folder named `ELRS` on the root of the SD card:
 - firmware.bin
 - partitions.bin
 - bootloader.bin